walterhiggins/WMPJS/README.md

     var myFunction = function(){
     };

 Throughout this book I have defined functions using *function declarations* rather than *function expressions*.
-I've done so because
+I've done so because:

 1. This is a book for beginners.
 Wherever there are  2 or more possible approaches to doing something in Javascript, I've endeavored to present only the simplest approach so that beginners are not overwhelmed by Javascript's flexible syntax.
 2. Function declarations *require* the function to have a name whereas function expressions do not.
 A named function - that is - a function which was given a name as part of its definition rather than merely assigned to a named variable - can call itself since its name is guaranteed to be in scope within the function's body.
 It's considered best practice to name functions whether they are defined as expressions or declarations.